Summer promo! Book now and get 20% off if we start your project by August 31st!

 A careful comb-through to correct grammar, punctuation, and small-detail inconsistencies.

-This edit is ideal once you are satisfied with your draft and ready for a clean polish.
-The words on the page are just about how you want them.
-Now you want this thing to look top-notch for readers and publishers.
+This edit is ideal once you are satisfied with your draft and ready for a clean polish after all the big changes have been made.

 I offer two levels of copyediting